jgracin/imesc/README.md

 ## Specification

-This section contains specification of various traits of this software.
-Based on these, we plan to measure how well the code structure maps to these traits.
+We tried to write the specification in the style optimized for humans to read and understand and we plan to measure how well the code structure maps to the specification.

 * The system operates in three phases: receiving requests to initiate escalation processes, activating scheduled notifications when their time comes, and